Asap-Gorbe/crypto-price/README.md

-crypto-price-text checks diffrent crypto prices and if you want writes them on a Text file with date and time crypto-price-personal-asset is more personal you can enter your diffrent assets and it checks your overall balance every 4 hours and writes it down on a sqlite database
+crypto-price-text – Fetches the latest cryptocurrency prices and optionally logs them to a text file with date and time stamps.

+crypto-price-personal-asset – A personalized tracker where you input your crypto holdings.
+It calculates your total portfolio value every 4 hours and saves the data into an SQLite database for historical tracking.